 Solid corporate governance is the foundation on which the business is managed and this is supported by the range of talents we have on the Board.
 Our biographies appear above, and demonstrate a range of experience and calibre to bring the right level of independent judgment to our business.
 Ensuring financial strength alongside growth objectives is a key guiding principle, supported by an effort to ensure solid communication with shareholders as further detailed in this report.

-As the Chairman I lead the Board and I am responsible for its overall effectiveness in directing the Group, and for ensuring that the Board implements, maintains and communicates effective corporate governance processes and for promoting a culture of openness and debate designed to foster a positive governance culture throughout the Group.
+As the Chairman, I lead the Board and am responsible for its overall effectiveness in directing the Group.
+I ensure that the Board implements, maintains, and communicates effective corporate governance processes.
+I, also, promote a culture of openness and debate designed to foster a positive governance culture throughout the Group.